RHagenson/swsc/README.md

 ## Output

-`swsc` writes a single `.csv` file containing the chosen characteristics for each site of the UCEs.
-It can also produce a `.cfg` for use by PartitionFinder2 by using the appropriate flag.
+`swsc` writes a `.csv` file containing the chosen characteristic for each site of the UCEs.
+It can also produce a `.cfg` for use by PartitionFinder2 by using the appropriate flag (`--cfg`).

 ## Versions